sarwarkaiser/smart-file-manager/README.md

 1. Open Obsidian Settings
 2. Go to Community Plugins
-3. Click "Browse" and search for "Topic Mover"
+3. Click "Browse" and search for "Smart File Manager"
 4. Click Install, then Enable

 ### Manual Installation

-1. Download the latest release from the [Releases page](https://github.com/yourusername/obsidian-topic-mover/releases)
+1. Download the latest release from the [Releases page](https://github.com/sarwarkaiser/obsidian-topic-mover/releases)
 2. Extract the zip file to your vault's `.obsidian/plugins/` directory
 3. Reload Obsidian or restart the app
 4. Enable the plugin in Settings → Community Plugins